 When people use longer fasting regimes, what is the trigger to cease fasting?
 I have been on an LCHF diet for over six months and have been intermittent fasting (with some food) with very slow results.
 I finally bit the bullet last weekend and started a fast that has lasted 4 days, each evening telling myself I can eat scrambled eggs for breakfast.
 I wake up not hungry, so the fast continues (broth, water, coffee with cream and coconut oil).
 I have lost about 12kgs since last October and have about 20 – 25kgs to go.
 I’m feeling good (though taking the chicken off the bones after soup making this morning was very tempting) and wonder how long to continue.
 Until I’ve lost 10kgs?
 20kgs?
 It is a daily decision for me to continue the fast, so I don’t want to ‘commit’ to “until I’ve lost 10kgs more” but to have an idea of what it is possible to pursue would be really interesting.
 I know you’ve had patients who’ve gone on for quite a while!

 There is no set limit.
 It depends upon how you are feeling and your goals.
 We have had people go as long as a month, but this is under direct medical supervision.
-We have many people doing 10 day to 2 week fasts as well, but again, under supervision.
+We have many people doing 10 day to 2 week fasts as well, but again, under strict medical supervision.
 There are many people who do a 1 week fast themselves or as part of a ‘cleanse’.

 However, I cannot provide personalized advice and you would need to make your own decision with your physician.

 I’m very afraid of fasting because every time I tried, I get the common cold.
 How should I begin the fasting process?
 Should I start with a shorter fast and then progressing with more and more hours?